paulbrom/virtualized-data-table/README.md

 It should also support Cell classes built for use with fixed-data-table.

-This package could be a drop-in replacement for fixed-data-table in your project that could provide better performance than fixed-data-table with minimal code changes.
+This package could be a replacement for fixed-data-table in your project that could provide better performance than fixed-data-table with minimal code changes.
 That was the motivation for its creation.
 However, this package is not guaranteed to handle all possible use cases of fixed-data-table, so if this package doesn't provide support for your use case, feel free to add support for it!

+### Porting from fixed-data-table

+In order to port your tables from fixed-data-table, you just need to add a few things:

+1) You need to ensure each column has a 'columnKey' string property
+2) You need to implement a rowGetter function as a property of your root Table which is passed a rowIndex and returns the data for that entire row.
+3) Your custom cells or cell handlers will be passed an object containing 'rowData' (obtained from rowGetter), as well as the rowIndex and columnKey where the cell is being rendered

 ### Additional features